 Joy and Connection at I-House Virtual Alumni Reunion

-On September 13, 2020, more than 100 International House NY Alumni convened for the annual Alumni Reunion, which due to the pandemic was held virtually for the first time.
+On September 13, 2020, close to 100 International House NY Alumni convened for the annual Alumni Reunion, which due to the pandemic was held virtually for the first time.
 The online nature of the event allowed Alumni to attend from more places across the world, and they did, logging in from their respective homes in Argentina, Brazil, Colombia, Croatia, Georgia, Germany, Hong Kong, India, Italy, Kenya, Korea, Malaysia, South Africa, Switzerland, Turkey, the UK, and several states in the USA, among others.
 The attendees represented almost every decade of I-House, with one 90-years-young alum sharing his fond memories of living with the community at 500 Riverside.

 Pooja Merchant ‘10, president of the Freunde Alumni chapter and an Alumna of the WIL program at I-House, hosted the reunion via Zoom.
 After her warm welcome, several members of the I-House staff and leadership offered updates on the current state of the House.
 I-House Trustee & Chair of the Executive Committee Peter O’ Neill ’92 spoke about the impending departure of President Calvin Sims (to join the CNN Network), the appointment of Trustee Brian Polovoy as Interim President, and the process being developed to select the beloved institution’s next leader.
 Responding to questions by participants, O’Neill, himself an Alum, assured the attendees of the care going into the process, and acknowledged two Alums in attendance for their involvement: fellow Trustee Shubh Saumya ’92, and president of the New York Area Alumni Chapter, Anita Haravon ’11.